Cruise the Milky Way with Comfort and Stability in a Custom Binocular Chair

 2. Elevation Control:

-Teeter, Cradle, and Chair-front Counterweight
+Teeter, Cradle, Stability Rods, Chair-front Counterweight